edelgrace/blog/content/post/2013-01-02-suggested-reading-the-common-librarian.md

   </div>
 </div>

 **Suggested Reading** is a weekly feature that runs every, you guessed it, Wednesday.
 In this feature, a website, blog, or article is showcased for further reading.
 One of the best things about the Internet is the ability to share.
 So why not take advantage of that and share some of my favourite things to read on the web?
-This week&#8217;s SR is a multimedia blog hosted on Tumblr, [The Common Librarian][1]. <span id="more-158"></span>
+This week's SR is a multimedia blog hosted on Tumblr, [The Common Librarian][1]. <span id="more-158"></span>

 **Straight from the blog:**